Victor Horta: Furniture

-Horta typically designed not only the building, but also the furniture, to match his particular style.
+Horta typically designed not only the building but also the furniture to match his particular style.
 His furniture became as well known as his houses; a displays of his furniture were shown at the 1900 Universal Exposition in Paris, and the 1902 Turin Exposition of Modern Decorative Arts.
 It was typically hand-made, and the furniture for each house was different.
 In many cases the furniture lasted longer than the house.
 Its drawback was that, since it matched the house, it could not be changed to any other style, without disrupting the harmony of the room.

 Later work and personal life

 Horta and his first wife divorced in 1906.
 He married his second wife, Julia Carlsson, in 1908.

 In 1925, he was an architect of honor for the Belgian Pavilion at the International Exhibition of Modern Decorative and Industrial Arts in Paris, the exposition which gave its name to Art Deco.
 In the same year, he became director of the Fine Arts section of the Belgian Royal Academy of Fine Arts.

-In 1937, he completed the design of his final work, Brussels Central Station.
+In 1937, he completed the design of his final work, Brussels-Central railway station.
 In 1939, he began editing his memoirs.
 He died on 8 September 1947 and was interred in Ixelles Cemetery in Brussels.